 Cigna Global

-While locals have access to free healthcare, expats will typically need to pay a fee for public healthcare services in Qatar.
-Thankfully, the services are highly developed and rank within the world’s best in terms of quality of care.
+Indeed, while locals in Qatar have access to free healthcare, expats typically need to pay a fee for public healthcare services.

 Once signed up for the public healthcare system in Qatar, you can access state-subsidized dental care from one of the public clinics.